 Lithium or lamotrigine are the standard first-line treatments for depressive episodes.
 Many studies indicate that lithium works better for controlling manic states, and that lamotrigine works better for bipolar depression.

 If improvement does not occur within 2 to 4 weeks, an antidepressant may be added.
 Antidepressants alone are not recommended.
-The first choices for antidepressants are bupropion (Wellbutrin, generic) or a selective serotonin reuptake inhibitor (SSRI) such as fluoxetine (Prozac, generic).
+The first choices for antidepressants are bupropion (Wellbutrin, generic) or SSRI such as fluoxetine (Prozac, generic).

-Cognitive-behavioral therapy or other psychotherapy programs may help patients cope with depressive episodes by developing ways to manage negative thoughts and behaviors.
-Electroconvulsive therapy is another treatment option for severe depression.
+Cognitive-behavioral therapy (CBT) or other psychotherapy programs may help people cope with depressive episodes by developing ways to manage negative thoughts and behaviors.
+ECT is another treatment option for severe depression.